LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart-manual.md

 ```

 {:start="3"}
-3. Using the **LivepersonMonitoring**, get the Engagement for the User, this is needed to start a new conversation with an specific campaign, this call will use the MonitoringParams created on the previous step.
+3. Using the **LivepersonMonitoring**, get the Engagement for the User.
+This is needed to start a new conversation with a specific campaign, this call will use the MonitoringParams created on the previous step.

 ```swift
 // Get Engagement